 Pros: Soft yet durable material with cushy padding.
 The best design for maximum mouth comfort (Pant, play, and drink away!).
 Much less riding up in most dogs’ eyes.

-Cons: Currently only sold from the UK, and it’s the most expensive.
+Cons: Currently only sold from the UK, the most expensive.

 Find the Dogmatic on the Dogmatic Website.